Have you ever come across the following types of emails?

-Any kind of malware spread out through spam falls under the category; "malspam."
-Just like advance-fee and phishing scams, this also relies on social engineering techniques.
+Any malware spread out through spam falls under the category; "malspam."
+Just like advance fee and phishing scams, this also relies on social engineering techniques.
 They will trick a recipient into taking actions like downloading attachments, clicking on links, or even opening attachments that infect the user’s device.

 The downloadable attachments are usually in PDF, PowerPoint, and Word files with malicious codes (like macros).
-When attachments are opened, the scripts run, and malware is retrieved from the servers of cybercriminals.
+When attachments are opened, the scripts run, and malware is retrieved from cyber criminals' servers.

 As mentioned above, the malware can infect your system to be part of a botnet or be a Trojan.
 The majority of malware attacks usually occur with the use of Trojans.

-While spam has a negative image, one of the ‘good’ spam applications is steganography.
+While spam has a negative image, steganography is one of the ‘good’ spam applications.
 This is the practice of concealing messages or information within other non-secret text.
-Usually, this is to send important information between people.
+Usually, this is to send important information to people.

-However, this is not encryption, but it’s a way to hide a message within the texts of spam emails secretly.
+However, this is not encryption, but it’s a way to secretly hide a message within the texts of spam emails.

-As you saw till now, spam has been around quite a long time, and it won’t be coming to an end anytime soon.
+As you see now, spam has been around quite a long time, and it won’t end anytime soon.
 There are a few things you can do to avoid spam: